The Challenges of Hiring Virtual Assistants Directly: A Comprehensive Guide

 Hidden Costs and ROI: What "Direct Hire" Really Costs

-While direct hiring may appear cheaper than using a staffing partner or EOR, the true cost includes significant hidden expenses that erode the apparent savings.
+While directly hiring virtual assistants may appear cheaper than using a staffing partner or EOR, the true cost includes significant hidden expenses that erode the apparent savings.

 Often-overlooked costs include: